Krutiyka/git_assignment/README.md

 f.
 What does git diff do?
 git diff is a multi-use Git command that when executed runs a diff function on Git data sources.
 These data sources can be commits, branches, files and more.

+g.
+What is the main branch?
+The default branch name in Git is master.
+As you start making commits, you're given a master branch that points to the last commit you made.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+It's generally not recommended to push changes directly to the main branch, especially in collaborative projects.
+Instead, it's best practice to work on separate branches, make your changes, test them, and then merge them into the main branch via a pull request or merge request after review.
+This helps maintain a clean and stable main branch and allows for collaboration and code review before changes are integrated.